dangazineu/tako/README.md

 *   **Error Handling & Recovery:**
     *   Execution halts on the first error by default. `--continue-on-error` and `--summarize-errors` flags provide more flexible control.
     *   For path-based overrides, file restoration is guaranteed.
-    *   **Recommendation:** For transient network errors (e.g., cloning a repo, pulling a container image), Tako should implement a configurable retry mechanism.
+    *   For transient network errors (e.g., cloning a repo, pulling a container image), Tako will implement a configurable retry mechanism.
+    *   Errors will be structured with unique codes (e.g., `TAKO_E001`) to aid in debugging and programmatic handling.
 *   **Observability:** Tako will use OpenTelemetry for logging and metrics.
 This will provide insights into command duration, successes, and failures, which can be exported to a variety of backends.

 ### 2.4.
 Inter-Repository Artifacts & Local Testing